chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

             }
         }

 Let’s face it, that’s a monumental amount of code to read let alone scroll past.
-Although it was organised well, there are a lot of repetitions and attributes that could be assigned to variables and used elsewhere in the CSS.
+Although I spent a monumental amount of time organising it well and ensuring it was super-maintainable, there are a lot of repetitions and property values that could be assigned to variables and used elsewhere in the CSS.
+The advantage of this becomes obvious when you find yourself having to remember bespoke colour values, but we also have a lot of repetitions due to the requirement of vendor prefixes.
+Although we will obviously need the vendor prefixes again when we deliver CSS to the user on the front-end, because we’re compiling our CSS beforehand, we can get rid of them in our uncompiled stylesheet.

 --------